nvieira-mcgill/amakihi/README.md

 [Vieira, N., Ruan, J.J, Haggard, D., Drout, M.R. et al. 2020, ApJ, 895, 96, 2. *A Deep CFHT Optical Search for a Counterpart to the Possible Neutron Star - Black Hole Merger GW190814.*](https://ui.adsabs.harvard.edu/abs/2020arXiv200309437V/abstract)

+Named after the ʻamakihi, a species of Hawaiian honeycreeper.

 Documentation
 =============
 WIP.

 Installation
 ============

+Currently, needs to be installed directly from github.
+May be install-able with ``conda`` and/or ``pip`` in the future.

 **Dependencies:**